SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Bus/avalon/avalonmm.rst

 Configuration and instanciation
 -------------------------------

 The ``AvalonMM`` Bundle has a construction argument ``AvalonMMConfig``.
 Because of the flexible nature of the Avalon bus, the ``AvalonMMConfig`` as many configuration elements.
-For more information the Avalon spec could be find `there <https://www.intel.com/content/dam/www/programmable/us/en/pdfs/literature/manual/mnl_avalon_spec.pdf>`_.
+For more information the Avalon spec could be find `here <https://www.intel.com/content/www/us/en/search.html?ws=text#q=avalon%20interface%20specifications&sort=relevancy>`_.

 .. code-block:: scala